mlrun/mlrun/docs/projects/create-project.md

 Local file paths are relative to the context dir.
 ```

+You can delete artifacts per project.
+See [Deleting artifacts](../store/artifacts.html#deleting-artifacts).

 **Registering workflows:**

 Projects contain one or more workflows (pipelines).
 The workflows can be registered using the {py:meth}`~mlrun.projects.set_workflow`) method.